ory/docs/docs/kratos/self-service/flows/user-facing-errors.md

 title: User-Facing Errors
 ---

-Because Ory Kratos does not render User Interfaces, we implemented a flow that allows you to implement the error page in any way you want.
+Because Ory Kratos doesn't render User Interfaces, we implemented a flow that allows you to implement the error page in any way you want.

 ## User-Facing Errors in the Browser

-When a user-facing error occurs (e.g. during Self Service User Login), Ory Kratos will store error message and context and redirect the User's Browser to the Error UI URL set by the `selfservice.flows.error.ui_url` configuration or `SELFSERVICE_FLOWS_ERROR_UI_URL` environment variable.
+When a user-facing error occurs for example during Self Service User Login, Ory Kratos will store error message and context and redirect the User's Browser to the Error UI URL set by the `selfservice.flows.error.ui_url` configuration or `SELFSERVICE_FLOWS_ERROR_UI_URL` environment variable.